oxc-project/oxc-project.github.io/src/docs/contribute/rules.md

 # Rules

-- We welcome any form of contributions.
+- We welcome and appreciate any form of contributions.
+- Please create an issue or discussion if you are making an architectural change.

+## PR related

+- [Prefer smaller PRs](https://graphite.dev/blog/how-large-prs-slow-down-development), they will get merged quickly.
+- Try stacked PRs with [graphite](https://graphite.dev) if repo write permission is given to you.

+## Architecture

+- All performance issues (runtime and compilation speed) are considered as bugs in this project.
+- Embrace data-oriented design.
 - APIs should be simple and well-documented.
-- All performance issues (runtime and compilation speed) are considered as bugs in this project.
 - Third-party dependencies should be minimal.
+- Avoid the `regex` crate when possible.
+Regexes are slow, most of them can be rewritten in a performant way by using Rust iterator and string methods.
+- Avoid macros, traits or any Rust techniques that would penalize compilation speed.

+## Maintenance

 - Monitor code coverage for unused code.
 Aim for 99% code coverage.
-- Embrace data-oriented design.
-- We prefer smaller PRs to get things merged quickly.
-Try stacked PRs with [graphite](https://graphite.dev) if repo write permission is given to you.
+- CI time should be actively monitored and reduced to speed up merging of PRs.
+The current CI time on GitHub actions is around 3 minutes.

 ---